 An operator of freight and passenger train services requires a railway undertaking licence and the accompanying Statement of National Regulatory Provisions (SNRP).
 These are provided by the ORR under the Railway (Licensing of Railway Undertakings) Regulations 2005 (as amended).The licence ensures operators are fit to operate on a railway and have good repute, professional safety competence, financial fitness, and insurance cover for civil liabilities.

 A licence or SNRP has many conditions that allow the holder to operate the railway asset.
 These include:

-- compliance with applicable Rail Industry Standards unless the licence or SNRP holder has, following consultation with such persons as it considers are likely to be affected, identified an equally effective measure which will achieve the purpose of the standard and it has adopted and is complying with that measure.
+- Compliance with applicable RISs.
+This is unless the licence or SNRP holder has, following consultation with those likely to be affected, identified an equally effective measure which will achieve the purpose of the standard.
+The SNRP or licence holder must then adopt and comply with that measure.

 An application should be submitted only when an alternative has been identified and all parties affected by it have been consulted.

 'Common Safety Methods’ (CSMs) describe how safety levels, achievement of safety targets and compliance with other safety requirements are assessed.
 Currently, there are five CSMs: